Lake George Winter CarnivalWild Winter Fun

 Here's What Expedia Wrote:

 Fun fact: Artist Georgia O’Keeffe spent many summers on the shores of Lake George, gathering inspiration for her famous paintings.

 Where to play: When the temperatures drop in Lake George, bundle up and head outdoors for some winter fun.
 Cast a line on the frozen lake for an afternoon of ice fishing, sled down the hills at Battlefield Park, or freestyle on the outdoor ice rink next to Lake George High School.

-Where to eat: Designed to look like a vintage logging camp, Log Jam has created the ultimate Adirondacks feel with stone fireplaces and wood floors.
-Come hungry and chow down on chair-broiled porterhouse or some maple Dijon salmon, while enjoying the authentic lumber setting.
+Where to eat: Designed to look like a vintage logging camp, The Log Jam has created the ultimate Adirondack feel with stone fireplaces and wood floors.
+Come hungry and chow down on char-broiled porterhouse or some maple Dijon salmon, while enjoying the authentic lumber setting.

 We at the Lake George Area came up with a few more ideas to make sure your get away is as cozy as possible.